Do not accept motor cars or motorcycles as goods in pawn

 - pawnbroker must give a copy of this written agreement to the owner of the goods.

 A pawnbroker must also display certain signs and provide notices containing specific details.
-For more information, view our Signs, notices and pawn tickets page.
+For more information, view Signs, notices and pawn tickets.